SarahTamayao/twiddler/README.md

 - [ ] \*User can switch between timeline, mentions, or profile view through a tab bar (**3 points**) I did implement a tab bar as seen in the 2nd gif below, but only the timeline tab is functional.
 - [ ] Profile Page: pulling down the profile page should blur and resize the header image. (**4 points**)

+- [x] Be able to unlike or un-retweet by tapping a liked or retweeted Tweet button, respectively.
+(Doing so will decrement the count for each)
+- [x] Click on links that appear in Tweets
+- [ ] See embedded media in Tweets that contain images or videos
+- [x] Reply to any Tweet.
+Replies should be prefixed with the username.
+The reply_id should be set when posting the tweet
+- [x] See a character count when composing a Tweet (as well as a warning) (280 characters)
+- [x] Load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client
+- [ ] Click on a Profile image to reveal another user’s profile page, including: Header view: picture and tagline and Basic stats: #tweets, #following, #followers
+- [ ] Switch between timeline, mentions, or profile view through a tab bar
+- [ ] Profile Page: pulling down the profile page should blur and resize the header image.

 The following **additional** features are implemented: